microsoft/fabrikate-definitions/portworx-manual/Portworx.md

 ### Backing up and restoring a Kafka node through snapshots

 Portworx supports creating Snapshots for Kubernetes PVCs.
 When you install STORK, it also creates a storage class called stork-snapshot-sc.
 This storage class can be used to create PVCs from snapshots.
+To test portworx for backup scenarios run the [`px-snapshottest.sh`](temp-px-perf/px-snapshottest.sh).

 For more details on how to snapshot volumes using stork check out [here](hhttps://docs.portworx.com/portworx-install-with-kubernetes/storage-operations/create-snapshots/snaps-annotations/#managing-snapshots-through-kubectl).